Jennifer Takes Home U-17 National Table Tennis Ranking Bronze | More sports news - ExBulletin

 A day after kicking off her U-17 campaign with an easy win, Jennifer Archa outranked Jain from Delhi in straight games 11-6, 11-9, 11-6 in the pre-quarter finals of the meet.

-In a thrilling final eight-clash, Jennifer took a sensational 4-3 victory over Bangladeshi Nandini Saha.
+In a thrilling final eight clash, Jennifer took a sensational 4-3 victory over Bengal’s Nandini Saha.
 After winning the first game 11-3, Jennifer lost three games at a trot to a 1-3 deficit and was about to come home empty-handed.
-The Center Point School student not only made a comeback by easily winning the fifth and sixth games, but also sealed the fate of her veteran opponent in the deciding game.
+The Center Point School student not only made a comeback by easily winning the fifth and sixth games, but also sealed the fate of her experienced opponent in the decisive game.
 Jennifer won the quarterfinals 11-3, 8-11, 8-11, 5-11, 11-2, 11-8, 11-8 to secure the bronze medal.

-Jennifer stuck to the schedule and within two hours Jennifer played her semi-final draw and a tired looking city girl suffered a 1-4 defeat to eventual champion and fellow countryman Taneesha Kotecha.
+Jennifer stuck to the schedule, playing her semi-final draw in two hours and a tired-looking city girl suffered a 1-4 defeat to eventual champion and fellow countryman Taneesha Kotecha.
 The deficit in favor of Taneesha was 11-6, 11-6, 9-11, 11-5, 12-10.

 Jennifer was pleased with her overall performance in Indore.
 “It was a really good experience for me in this national ranking tournament.
 I put up a tough battle against my higher-ranked and experienced opponents in higher age categories.
 This will help me become a better player,” a delighted Jennifer told TOI about her overalls. experience.